Volkopat/Mini-Evolve/README.md

 ## Available Problems
 The system is designed to be modular.
 Problems are located in the `problems/` directory.
 Each problem sub-directory contains:
-- `problem_config.yaml`: Defines problem-specific parameters like target metrics, evaluation timeouts, and function signatures.
+- `problem_config.yaml`: Defines problem-specific parameters like target metrics, evaluation timeouts, function signatures, and importantly, the `seed_program_code`.
 - `prompt_context.yaml`: Provides detailed context for the LLM, including the problem description, constraints, examples, and desired output format.
-- `seed_program.py`: The initial program that kicks off the evolution.
-- `evaluator_logic.py`: Contains the `evaluate_program` function, which takes a program string and returns a dictionary of evaluation results (including a `score`).
+- `evaluator_logic.py`: Contains the `evaluate_program` function, which takes a candidate program module and returns a dictionary of evaluation results (including a `score` and `is_valid` flag).

 Currently available example problems include:
 - `problems/matrix_multiplication_direct`: Aims to evolve a Python function for matrix multiplication.
-- `problems/tensor_decomposition_4x4_complex`: (Placeholder/Example for a more complex task)
+- `problems/tensor_decomposition_4x4_complex`: Evolves a function for 4x4 complex matrix tensor decomposition, focusing on minimizing complex multiplications.
+- `problems/tsp_heuristic`: Aims to evolve a Python function that provides a heuristic solution to the Traveling Salesperson Problem.
+- `problems/set_cover`: Aims to evolve a Python function to find a minimal set cover.

-To add a new problem, create a new directory under `problems/` and populate it with these files, then update `current_problem_directory` in `config/config.yaml` to point to your new problem.
+To add a new problem, create a new directory under `problems/` and populate it with `problem_config.yaml` (including `seed_program_code`), `prompt_context.yaml`, and `evaluator_logic.py`.
+Then update `current_problem_directory` in `config/config.yaml` to point to your new problem.

 ## Future Work
 - More sophisticated selection and diversity maintenance algorithms.